 - (a) For purposes of the foregoing, the fair value of the stock awards at all applicable dates was calculated using the same methodology (including applicable assumptions) as used to account for share-based payments in company's financial statements.
-The assumptions used in calculating the fair value of awards at the applicable dates did not differ in any material respect from the assumptions used to calculate the grant date fair value of the awards as reported in the Summary Compensation Table for the applicable year, except that (i) the weighted fair value of the awards as reported in the Summary Compensation Table for the applicable year, except that (i) the weighted fair value of the awards as reported in the Summary Compensation Table for the applicable year, except that (i) the weighted fair value calculations of the PSUs subject to the Enact Adjusted Operating Income metric and the U. S. Life Insurance Companies Core Pre-tax Statutory Income metric, which were granted February 17, 2022, assumed a payout at 18% as of December 31, 2022, (iii) the PSUs subject to the Consolidated Adjusted Operating Income metric which were granted February 17, 2022, assumed a payout at 18% as of December 31, 2022, (iii) the PSUs subject to the Consolidated Adjusted Operating Income metric which were granted March 25, 2021, assumed a payout at 200% as of December 31, 2022 and 2021, respectively, (iv) for awards subject to the TSR metric, the assumptions used in the Monte Carlo calculation to determine the fair value as of December 31, 2023, 2022 and 2021 did not materially differ, from the assumptions used in the Monte Carlo calculation - (3) The non-PEOs included in the 2023 average are: Jerome Upton, Brian Haendiges, Gregg Karawan, Kelly Saltzgaber and Daniel Sheehan. - (4) Peer Group is the S&P 600 SmallCap 600 Insurance Index, the published industry or line-of-business index used for the stock performance graph reported in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023. - (5) Except for the year ended December 31, 2023, net income has not been re-presented to reflect the adoption of LDTI.
+The assumptions used in calculating the fair value of awards at the applicable dates did not differ in any material respect from the assumptions used to calculate the grant date fair value of the awards as reported in the Summary Compensation Table for the applicable year, except that (i) the weighted fair value calculations of the PSUs subject to the Enact Adjusted Operating Income metric and the U. S. Life Insurance Companies Core Pre-tax Statutory Income metric, which were granted February 16, 2023, assumed a payout at 45% as of December 31, 2023 (ii) the weighted fair value calculations of the PSUs subject to the Enact Adjusted Operating Income metric and the U. S. Life Statutory Net Income metric, which were granted February 17, 2022, assumed a payout at 18% as of December 31, 2022, (iii) the PSUs subject to the Consolidated Adjusted Operating Income metric which were granted March 25, 2021, assumed a payout at 200% as of December 31, 2022 and 2021, respectively, (iv) for awards subject to the TSR metric, the assumptions used in the Monte Carlo calculation to determine the fair values. - (3) The non-PEOs included in the 2023 average are: Jerome Upton, Brian Haendiges, Gregg Karawan, Kelly Saltzgaber and Daniel Sheehan. - (4) Peer Group is the S&P 600 SmallCap 600 Insurance Index, the published industry or line-of-business index used for the stock performance graph reported in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023. - (5) Except for the year ended December 31, 2023, net income has not been re-presented to reflect the adoption of LDTI.
 Compensation actually paid was based upon the financial performance of the company under the previous accounting standard.
-Net income reported in the company's 2023 Annual Report on Form 10-K under LDTI for the years ended December 31,2023, 2022 and 2021, was \$76 million, \$916 million and \$850 million, respectively. - (6) In accordance with SEC rules, the company is required to include in the Pay versus Performance Table the "most important" financial performance measure (as determined by the company) used to link compensation actually paid to our executive officers to company performance for the most recently completed fiscal year.
+Net income reported in the company's 2023 Annual Report on Form 10-K under LDTI for the years ended December 31,2023, 2022 and 2021, was \$76 million, \$916 million and \$850 million, respectively. - In accordance with SEC rules, the company is required to include in the Pay versus Performance Table the "most important" financial performance measure (as determined by the company) used to link compensation actually paid to our executive officers to company performance for the most recently completed fiscal year.
 The company determined Adjusted Operating Income, which is a metric included in our incentive program, meets this requirement and therefore, we have included this performance measure in the Pay versus Performance Table.
 Except for the year ended December 31, 2023, adjusted operating income has not been re-presented to reflect the adoption of LDTI.
-Adjusted operating income reported in the company's 2023 Annual Report on Form 10-K under LDTI for the year ended December 31, 2022 and 2021, was \$41 million, \$818 million and \$474 million, respectively.
+Adjusted operating income reported in the company's 2023 Annual Report on Form 10-K under LDTI for the years ended December 31, 2023, 2022 and 2021, was \$41 million, \$818 million and \$474 million, respectively.
 The following table presents a reconciliation of net income to adjusted operating income for the year ended December 31: